-In July 2004, a woman reported that she was sexually abused by #149 when she was six years old in 1944. #149 was her first-grade teacher at put her in a closet under the stairs and locked the door.
-She left her in there until noon. #149 also hit the victim and other students on their bare bottoms in the classroom for misbehavior, and if a student touched something they were not allowed to touch, #149 made them slap their hand with a ruler until their hand was red.
-She also made them eat soap if they talked in class. #149 would assign work to the class then call the victim to the coatroom in the back of the classroom.
+In July 2004, a woman reported that she was sexually abused by Hasson when she was six years old in 1944.
+Hasson was her first-grade teacher at St. Katharine School.
+On the first day of school she was scared and would not stop crying.
+Hasson put her in a closet under the stairs and locked the door.
+She left her in there until noon.
+Hasson also hit the victim and other students on their bare bottoms in the classroom for misbehavior, and if a student touched something they were not allowed to touch, Hasson made them slap their hand with a ruler until their hand was red.
+She also made them eat soap if they talked in class.
+Hasson would assign work to the class then call the victim to the coatroom in the back of the classroom.
 She would orally rape the victim in the coatroom.
-She raped her several times a week for the full school year. #149 told her it was punishment assigned by the principal for misbehavior.
-When she came back for second grade, left the Order in 1945.
+She raped her several times a week for the full school year.
+Hasson told her it was punishment assigned by the principal for misbehavior.
+When she came back for second grade, Hasson was gone.
+At the time of the reported abuse, St. Katharine School was staffed by the Sisters of the Third Order of St. Francis of Philadelphia.
+According to the Sisters of St. Francis, Hasson left the Order in 1945.